juju/python-libjuju/docs/narrative/connect-controller.rst

 To an API Endpoint with Macaroon Authentication
 -----------------------------------------------
-To connect to a shared model, or a model an a shared controller, you'll need to use macaroon authentication.
+To connect to a shared controller, you'll need to use macaroon authentication.
 The simplest example is shown below, and uses already-discharged macaroons from the local filesystem.
 This will work if you have the Juju CLI installed.